webbersmak/Orvina/README.md

     ![orvina_finished.png](/orvina_finished.png)

-    6. Wildcards "?" and "*" are supported.
+    6. Wildcards "\?" and "\*" are supported.
 So "p?n" will match "pen" and "pin".
-And "b*d" will match "bind" and "bound".
+And "b\*d" will match "bind" and "bound".

 2. **Orvina.Engine**
     - Class Library available as a [nuget package](https://www.nuget.org/packages/Orvina.Engine)